ClimateMisinformation/Scrapers/infrastructure/docker/README.md

        'text': [],
      }

-  For each URL the article_content dict is saved to a csv file using  a panda dataframe.
-This is inefficient.
+  For each URL the article_content dict is added as a row to csv file using  a panda dataframe.

     """

-# Usage
+## Usage
+The first  step is to build the  image locally and add it to your local docker repo.

+    docker build -t bbc .

 This command deploys a docker container which will run the scraping script and save the collected data into a persistant docker volume.